Hello (Hedley song)

 "Hello" is a song recorded by Canadian pop rock band Hedley for their sixth studio album of the same name (2015).
 It was written and produced by lead singer Jacob Hoggard with Brian Howes and Jason "JVP" Van Poederooyen.
-"Hello" was released October 9, 2015 through Universal Music Canada as the album's second official single.
+"Hello" was released October 9, 2015, through Universal Music Canada as the album's second official single.

 "Hello" placed in the top 10 on multiple adult and pop radio formats, including a career-high peak of two on the Billboard Canada Hot AC airplay chart.
-The song peaked at 20 on the Billboard Canadian Hot 100, the group's only top-20 single from Hello to date.
+The song peaked at 20 on the Billboard Canadian Hot 100, the group's only top-20 single from Hello.

 Background

 After the release of 2013's Wild Life, which produced four consecutive top-40 singles, Hedley returned to the studio to record new music in 2014.
 They had been writing for nine months when they came up with the idea for "Hello", and "all of a sudden we thought, 'Oh man, we've got to share this," Hoggard said in an interview with CBC.
 They credit the song with inspiring the feel of the album.

 On September 8, 2015, Hello was made available for pre-order and "Lost in Translation" was released as the lead single.
 The song performed poorly, becoming the group's first promoted single to not enter the Canadian Hot 100 since the chart's 2007 inception, and stalled in the mid-30s on the pop charts.
 A month later, on October 9, 2016, the band ceased promotion of "Lost in Translation" and released "Hello" as the second single.